Snapchat/KeyDB-docs/docs/config-file.md

 # replicas will still sync in the normal way and incorrect ordering when
 # bringing up replicas can result in data loss (the first master will win).
 # active-replica yes

+# Enable Pro?
+KeyDB pro provides support for pro only features
+#   note: you may omit the license key to demo pro features for a limited time
+# enable-pro [License Key]

+# Enable FLASH support?
+(Pro Only)
+# storage-provider flash /path/to/flash/db

 ```